coldmayo/KlaudOS/README.md

 # conjure a disk image
 $ make

-# create executable
-# only do your first time
+# create executable; only do your first time

 $ chmod +x run.sh